dawb/plato-install/README.md

 #plato-install#

-You must have composer and foundation installed fr this script to run correctly.
+You must have composer and foundation installed for this script to run correctly.

 ##How it works:##